PedroLutz/network_task_manager_project/README.md

 # Task List Management System with Client-Server in C

-This is a project developed in C that implements a Task List Management system, utilizing TCP sockets for client-server communication.
-The server supports multiple concurrent conections, task ordering, data manipulation and file persistence.
+This project is a task list management system developed in C, using TCP sockets for client-server communication.
+The server supports multiple concurrent connections, task organization, data manipulation, and file persistence.

 # Functionalities

 ### Client
 - Interface via terminal (Simple and organized UI)
 - Local task storage using Red-Black Trees
-- Multiple ordering modes (ID, description, priority)
+- Multiple sorting modes (ID, description, priority)
-- Server communication via TCP
+- Communication with the server via TCP

 ### Server
-- Local user storage using a Hash Table
+- Local user storage using a hash table
 - File manipulation for data persistence
 - Multiple concurrent connections using `pthreads`
-- Access controlled with `mutex` to avoid race conditions
+- Thread-safe access using `mutex` to avoid race conditions
-- Reliable communication using TCP sockets
+- Reliable communication through TCP sockets

 ## Tecnologies and applied concepts
 - C Programming Language
 - Sockets TCP/IP
-- Threads with `pthreads`
+- Multithreading with `pthreads`
-- Syncing with `mutex`
+- Synchronization with `mutex`
-- Hash Table (server)
+- Hash Table (server-side)
-- Red-Black Trees (client)
+- Red-Black Trees (client-side)
-- Dynamic memory allocation and liberation
+- Dynamic memory allocation and deallocation
-- C file manipulation (`fopen`, `fread`, `fwrite`, etc.)
+- File I/O in C (`fopen`, `fread`, `fwrite`, etc.)

 ## How to run
-***This system only runs on Linux.***
+***This system runs on Linux only.***
 ### Server
 ```bash
 cd server